 Select a bookmark to change to that report view.

+If you can view a report, then you can also add personal bookmarks.
 When you create a bookmark, the following elements are saved with the bookmark:

 - The current page

 - Slicers, including slicer type (for example, dropdown or list) and slicer state

 - Visual selection state (such as cross-highlight filters)

 - Visibility (of an object, using the Selection pane)

 - The focus or Spotlight modes of any visible object

 Configure a report page the way you want it to appear in the bookmark.
 In this example:

 - We've changed the existing Date filter on the Filters pane,